-Due to Covid-19 restrictions on gatherings, DPTI was unfortunately unable to undertake any of the face-to-face forums and drop-in sessions originally planned for the consultation period.
+Due to Covid-19 restrictions on gatherings, the former Department of Planning, Transport and Infrastructure (DPTI) was unfortunately unable to undertake any of the face-to-face forums and dropin sessions originally planned for the consultation period.
 Therefore, the approach was focussed on providing online engagement opportunities as well as the chance to speak to someone from the project team on the phone or via letter/email.